bexcoding/portfolio/password-generator/README.md

 ```

 By creating this link, I was able to refer to the different character strings by the number 0, 1, 2, or 3.
-As I was generating random characters, I would increment my reference to these strings and I would apply my random number to each list in turn.
+After generating a random character, the reference to the character strings was incremented and a random number would be applied to each character string in turn.
 This allowed me to be certain that any password of four or more characters has at least on of each character type without the need to check after the fact.

 ``` javascript